A look at different methods for identity validation and verification, including the pros and cons of each.

 It is particularly important in the context of fraud prevention, where flagging false identities is often the best way to reduce damage to your organisation.

-Identity authentication happens after identity verification.
+Identity authentication happens after verification.
 While ID validation typically only needs to be checked once, customer authentication may be necessary multiple times.
 For instance, if a user logs in from a previously unknown device or location.

 A Three-Step Process